 Our first stop was to pick up a motorbike we’d reserved.
-You can hire scooters everywhere and sometimes the small local semi automatic motorbikes but these guys are a proper outfit and have new machines and a wide range like dirt bikes and road bikes and they put their bikes through a series of checks before each hire to make sure they are in top condition.
-They’ve got Yamaha 150CC road bike very similar to Marie’s so we’d reserved that.
+You can hire scooters everywhere and sometimes the small local semi-automatic motorbikes but these guys are a proper outfit and have new machines and a wide range like dirt bikes and road bikes.
+They also put their bikes through a series of checks before each hire to make sure they are in top condition.
+They’ve got a Yamaha 150CC road bike very similar to Marie’s so we’d reserved that.
 Conveniently it was on the way to our accommodation.

 Bohol is the Philippines 10th largest island, covering an area of 4821 square km with a population of 1.3m (back in 2015).